 The Bulungan, which translates to “whispering," takes place in the bride’s house and involves the bride and groom’s families (usually their elders) huddling together to quietly make plans, budget allocations, and task divisions for the upcoming wedding.
 The arrangements are all conducted with everyone whispering, so as to not attract bad spirits and misfortune.

 The wedding preparations take place a day before the wedding and is centered around the Filipino concept of bayanihan, which involves performing small, heroic acts for the good of the community.
-Many in the bride and groom’s families and community chip in with preparing the reception area, cooking the wedding dishes, and clearing the route for the wedding retinue.
+Many in the newlywed’s families and community chip in with preparing the reception area, cooking the wedding dishes, and clearing the route for the wedding retinue.
 Specific preparations vary by region, religion, and ethnic group: some prepare a special sticky rice cake using specific wooden spoons and placements; some also hold traditional spiritual ceremonies; while more metropolitan weddings simply hold something akin to a rehearsal dinner where attendees get to know each other.

 During the ceremony, the couple asks for blessings from their parents by either kissing their hands or touching the back of their hands to their foreheads.
 Depending on the religion, the parents will utter phrases in return.
 In Filipino-Muslim weddings, the groom kisses his father-in-law’s hand.